MoisesOll/Forescast_Californian_energy_demand/README.md

 Two types of forecasts will be made, a daily one in which we will predict the demand for the first 15 days and an hourly one in which we will predict the demand for the first 7 days of December.
-Each of these forecasts follows a different modeling process.
+Each of these forecasts follows different modeling processes.

 ---------------